harenber/ptc-go/README.md

 Note that this is **work in progress**, things may or may not work properly.
 Use it at your own risk.
 The code is not feature complete yet.
-It should be usable enough to send Winlink messages through a PACTOR (or PACKET) channel using a supported PACTOR modems, though.
+It should be usable enough to send Winlink messages through a PACTOR (or PACKET) channel using a supported PACTOR modem, though.

 The code in this repository is independently developed from Pat itself, although in close collaboration.
 Please do not bother Martin, LA5NTA, with